Nov. 9th-15th, 2015

 Here is the National Weather Service forecast for Kane Gulch and if you want to track the weather station at the Kane Gulch ranger station here is that link.

-We choose to arrange for a shuttle which was easy to do but not inexpensive at $200.
+We chose to arrange for a shuttle which was easy to do but not inexpensive at $200.
 There are several folks who do shuttles but we could only get in touch with Four Corners Adventures who did a great job.

 The heinous nature of the stretch between Bullet and at least Step Canyons (possibly worse this fall after multiple flash floods) and the few archaeological sites along there makes me recommend doing trips above and below that section.
 If you can get into the Government Trail it would make an easy access to lots of sites both up and down canyon or the possibility of loops using Deer or Water canyons or a shuttle and out Collins Spring.